arezoosedghi/OGRU/README.md

 ## For any further inquiries, you can reach out to:

-Name: Arezoo Sedghi
+Arezoo Sedghi
-Affiliation: Faculty of Electrical and Computer Engineering, Graduate University of Advanced Technology
+Faculty of Electrical and Computer Engineering, Graduate University of Advanced Technology arezoosedghi91@gmail.com
-Email: arezoosedghi91@gmail.com

 Feel free to contact us if you have any questions or need more information.